Notice of Annual General Meeting in Sectra AB (publ)

 Preparation of the proposal

-LTIP 2022 has been prepared by the company's Board of Directors in consultation with external advisors and has been processed by the Board of Directors at a meeting on 5 July 2022.
+The proposal to extend the possibility to allocate Share Grants under LTIP 2022 has been prepared by the company's Board of Directors in consultation with external advisors and has been processed by the Board of Directors at a meeting on 5 July 2023.

 Design and handling

-Receipt of Performance Shares in accordance with LTIP 2022 and hedging measures
+Transfer of Performance Shares in accordance with LTIP 2022

-Following the conversion of the repurchased C shares into B shares, the B shares will be transferred after the expiry of the Qualification Period partly free of charge to participants in LTIP 2022 and partly through the stock exchange to finance the costs of social security contributions related to LTIP 2022.
-For this purpose, the Board of Directors proposes that the annual general meeting resolves on
+The decision by the 2022 AGM provides that the Board of Directors may transfer B shares after the expiry of the Qualification Period partly free of charge to participants in LTIP 2022 and partly through the stock exchange to finance the costs of social security contributions related to LTIP 2022 as provided for in LTIP 2022.

 Costs and impact on important key ratios

-Assuming a share price of SEK 135 upon allotment of the Share Grants, and a share price of SEK 205 when shares are transferred upon vesting and expected outcome for LTIP 2022, the cost, including estimated costs for social security contributions, is estimated to amount to approximately SEK 120.7 million for the entire period of five years.
-This corresponds to approximately 12.8 percent of the Sectra Group's salary costs for 2022.
+In the proposal to the 2022 AGM it was explained that assuming a share price of SEK 135 upon allotment of the Share Grants, and a share price of SEK 205 when shares are transferred upon vesting and expected outcome for LTIP 2022, the cost, including estimated costs for social security contributions, was estimated to amount to approximately SEK 120.7 million for the entire period of five years.
+This corresponded to approximately 12.8 percent of the Sectra Group's salary costs for 2022.
 The finally reported cost depends on the degree to which performance and employment conditions are met and on the value development of Sectra's share price.
-The costs of administering the program will be minimized and taken on an ongoing basis but is estimated to a maximum of 5 percent of the total scope of the program.
+The costs of administering the program will be minimized and taken on an ongoing basis but is still estimated to a maximum of 5 percent of the total scope of the program.

 Dilution of existing shares and votes

-With a maximum allotment of Performance Shares, up to 780,000 Class B shares may be allotted to participants in accordance with LTIP 2022 and 220,000 Class B shares may be used to finance the cost of social security contributions as a result of LTIP 2022, which means a maximum dilution effect for both incentive programs LTIP 2021 and LTIP 2022 of about 0.8 percent.
+With a maximum allotment of Performance Shares according to LTIP 2022, including the Performance Shares that the participants are entitled to as a result of Share Grants allocated pursuant to this decision, up to 780,000 Class B shares may be allotted to participants in accordance with LTIP 2022 and 220,000 Class B shares may be used to finance the cost of social security contributions as a result of LTIP 2022, which means a maximum dilution effect for both incentive programs LTIP 2021 and LTIP 2022 of about 0.8 percent.

 The Board of Directors proposes that the AGM resolves to authorize the Board of Directors to issue, on one or several occasions, during the period until the next AGM, not more than 18,500,000 Class B shares for payment in cash, payment by set-off of claims or payment in kind, and that for issues where payment is made by set-off of claims, the Board of Directors shall be able to disregard the shareholders’ preferential rights.
 The subscription price of the new shares shall be determined on the basis of the prevailing market price of the Class B shares at the time of the issue.
 The purpose of the authorization is to facilitate the use of newly issued shares in connection with the implementation of or for the financing of acquisitions of companies or businesses or parts thereof and in connection with market investments.